 The Company has entered into four separate sales agency agreements under which the sales agents may offer and sell new shares of the Company's common stock from time to time.
-No shares were issued under these agreements during the three months ended March 31, 2019.
-These agreements provide for the offering of a maximum of approximately 3.8 million shares, of which approximately 1.1 million remain unissued as of March 31, 2019.
-Subject to the satisfaction of customary conditions, the Company has the right to increase the maximum number of shares that may be offered under these agreements.
+During the three and six months ended June 30, 2019 the Company issued 0.4 million shares under the sales agency agreements.
+These agreements provide for the offering of a maximum of approximately 4.6 million shares, of which approximately 4.2 million remain unissued as of June 30, 2019.
+Subject to the satisfaction of customary conditions, the Company has the right to increase the maximum number of shares that may be offered under these agreements subject to regulatory approval.